lycus/libffi-d/README.md

 Building
 --------

-On Windows, load up libffi-d.sln in Visual D and build in either Debug or Release mode.

-On all other systems, you build libffi-d by using Waf:
+You build libffi-d by using Waf:

     $ waf configure --lp64=true --mode=release
     $ waf build